 Skin cancer is the most common cancer in the United States.
 It's also one of the most preventable.
-The primary cause is too much sun or tanning bed exposure.
+The primary cause is exposure to UV rays from the sun or tanning beds.

 People of all skin colors can develop skin cancer.
 It's one of the easiest cancers to detect and most types are highly curable.